HNK Tomislav: Communist Yugoslavia (1945–1992)

-As a factory was being constructed at the Budućnost's playground, Budućnost played on an improvised playground at Glibine in Ćavarov Stan.
-In May 1960 the Sub-Federation Livno suspended Budućnost and the suspension was lifted in December 1960.
-Budućnost was suspended because the Sub-Federation Livno intended to make Troglav a champion, and first place was held by Budućnost.
+As a factory was being constructed at Budućnost's playground, Budućnost played on an improvised playground at Glibine in Ćavarov Stan.
+In May 1960, the Sub-Federation Livno suspended Budućnost, and the suspension was lifted in December 1960.
+Budućnost was suspended because the Sub-Federation Livno intended to make Troglav the champion, and Budućnost held first place.
 Nonetheless, Budućnost ended up first and entered the Herzegovina Zone, part of the Third Yugoslav League.
 Budućnost ended up 11th out of 12 clubs and continued to compete in the Herzegovina Zone.

-In 1963 Budućnost gained a new stadium named Ferovac, which serves as the official stadium for HNK Tomislav today.
+In 1963, Budućnost opened a new stadium, Ferovac, which serves as the official stadium for HNK Tomislav today.
 The stadium had stands and locker rooms.
 On average, Budućnost was at the centre of the rankings or was competing to remain in the Third League.
 As of season 1971–72 to 1974–75, Budućnost was among the top clubs of the Third League.

-In 1978 the Herzegovina Zone was divided into two groups.
+In 1978, the Herzegovina Zone was divided into two groups.
 The division was made because many new clubs were founded in Herzegovina.
 Budućnost was in the group amongst ten other clubs.
 Budućnost won third place.

-In 1979, the new Republican Regional League–South was formed and Budućnost managed to enter the newly formed league and played in it through the 1979–80 season.
+In 1979, the new Republican Regional League–South was formed, and Budućnost entered it and played in it through the 1979–80 season.

-In the season of 1981–82, Budućnost was again back in the Herzegovina Zone – South.
-In 1984 it was decided to unite the North and South groups into one league with 18 clubs, among which was Budućnost which ended up 13th.
+In the 1981–82 season, Budućnost was back in the Herzegovina Zone – South.
+In 1984, it was decided to unite the North and South groups into a single league with 18 clubs, among which was Budućnost, which finished 13th.